All About Depression

 Types of Depression

-MDD is the most common type of depression.
-It involves a loss of pleasure in activities and a depressed mood lasting at least two weeks.
-In children and teens, it might appear as irritability instead of sadness.
+• Major Depressive Disorder (MDD): The most common type of depression, characterized by a loss of pleasure in activities and a depressed mood lasting at least two weeks.
+In children and teens, it may manifest as irritability instead of sadness.

-This type of depression can affect new parents, including those who haven't given birth.
-It typically starts within the first month after childbirth but can also begin during pregnancy.
+• Postpartum Depression: Affecting new parents, including those who haven't given birth, this type of depression typically begins within the first month after childbirth but can also occur during pregnancy.
 A history of depression increases the risk.

-SAD is triggered by seasonal changes, commonly occurring in winter or fall but can also happen in summer.
-Persistent sadness or lack of energy during specific seasons may indicate SAD, which can be treated with light therapy, consistent sleep routines, and talk therapy.
+• Seasonal Affective Disorder (SAD): Triggered by seasonal changes, SAD often occurs in winter or fall but can also happen in summer.
+Symptoms include persistent sadness or lack of energy during specific seasons and may be treated with light therapy, consistent sleep routines, and talk therapy.

-PDD, formerly known as dysthymia, lasts for at least two years and can be harder to treat than other types.
-However, symptom relief is possible with a tailored treatment plan.
+• Persistent Depressive Disorder (PDD): Formerly known as dysthymia, PDD lasts for at least two years and can be harder to treat than other types, though symptom relief is possible with a tailored treatment plan.

-Depressive episodes in bipolar disorder alternate with episodes of mania or hypomania.
-Treatment differs from other depression types, and antidepressants may not always be safe.
+• Bipolar Disorder Depression: This form includes depressive episodes that alternate with episodes of mania or hypomania.
+Treatment differs from other types of depression, and antidepressants may not always be safe.

-Researchers are still uncertain about the exact causes of depression, but several factors are considered contributors:
+Researchers are still uncertain about the exact causes of depression, but several factors are believed to contribute:

 • Genetics